 - > Demolition The subject improvements contribute significant value above the current land value.
-Therefore, demolition is not applicable in this case. - Expansion The subject property comprises approximately 18.10 acres (788,436 SF) and is improved with a manufactured housing community (all age).
-Although there is approximately 8 acres of excess land, it is very heavily wooded; therefore, expansion of the subject is not considered a viable option at this time. - > Renovation The subject property is approximately, 48 years old and is in average condition with ongoing maintenance and upgrades.
+Therefore, demolition is not applicable in this case. - Expansion The subject property comprises approximately 25.10 acres (1,093,356 SF) and is improved with a manufactured housing community (all age).
+The subject site does not contain additional site area for expansion; therefore, expansion of the subject is not considered a viable option. - Renovation The subject property is approximately, 26 years old and is in average condition with ongoing maintenance and upgrades.
 Renovation, in the form of capital expenditures, would not increase the rent levels or value appreciably.
 For this reason, renovation is not appropriate. - > Conversion Taking the subject property's manufactured housing community (all age) use and converting it to another use is neither appropriate nor applicable to this property. - > Continued Use "As-Is" The final option is the continued use of the property 'As-Is'.
 This is legal, physically possible, and financially feasible.
 Therefore, continued use, as a manufactured housing community (all age), is considered appropriate.